Skip to main content

 Although there are many risk factors for suicide, there are also factors that protect people from making an attempt or dying by suicide.
 These protective factors are both personal and environmental.

-Personal protective factors include:
+Personal protective factors

 • Values, attitudes, and norms that prohibit suicide, such as strong beliefs about the meaning and value of life